AxisMaen/OrganMatching/README.md

 Arguments:
 -p: The names of the people nodes.
 For example, "-p p1 p2 p3" creates 3 people nodes, but each node can be named anything you want (no duplicates).
 -o: The names of the organ nodes.
 Follows a similar format to the people nodes.
--e: Creates an edge between people and organs.
-Each -e creates a single edge only and takes two arguments where the first is a person node and the second is an organ node.
+-e: Creates a weighted edge between people and organs.
+Each -e creates a single edge only and takes two arguments where the first is an organ, the second is an person node, and the third is a distance integer.
-For example, to create two edges you would type "-e p1 o1 -e p2 o2".
+For example, to create two edges with weights 2 and 3, you would type "-e o1 p1 2 -e o2 p2 3".